vincentbarr/vincentbarr.github.com/_posts/2014-05-24-bad-marketing-copy.md

 ---
 layout: post
 title: "A List of Words and Phrases to Remove from Your Marketing Copy"
-alias: /growth/2014-05-24-bad-marketing-copy/
+alias: /growth/2014-05-24-bad-marketing-copy
-excerpt: Exclusive, award-winning, high-touch and ...
+excerpt: Exclusive, award-winning, high-touch, and more.
 comments: true
 ---

-This list is a WIP.
+_Status: WIP_

-If you admire inventions such as footwear, electricity, or shelter, then I recommend removing the following list of words and phrases from your marketing copy.
+If you admire inventions such as footwear, electricity, or shelter, then I suggest removing the following list of words and phrases from your marketing/web/product/app copy.

 It's the least you can do.